Skip to content

 BAQ Options

-Base Alignment Quality (BAQ) heuristically downgrades base qualities near indels to prevent systematic errors from realignment artifacts.
+Base Alignment Quality (BAQ) heuristically downgrades base qualities near indels and splice junctions to prevent systematic errors from realignment artifacts.

 Option Default Description